knpuniversity/symfony4/knpu/ep5-forms/autocomplete-ajax.md

 # Hooking up the AJAX Autocomplete

-Coming soon...

-Okay, we now have an endpoint that returns to us all the users in the system as JSON and we have some custom autocomplete JavaScript which has the ability to set auto complete stuff for us, so I have a crazy idea.
-Let's combine these two so that our autocomplete actually uses that Ajax endpoint arts a. here's how first, instead of our JavaScript, we're going to need to know the `url` to the endoint.
-There's actually a kind of a cool way we can do this in `AdminUtilityController`.
-Let's give our new route named `admin_utility_users`.
-Now, here's the idea.
-When we render our input field, what if we added a little data attribute onto the input field which was set to that url?
-If we did that, it would be super easy in our JavaScript to read that data off of there and use that endpoint from inside of our JavaScript.
-In other words, in `UserSelectTextType`, we're going to need a. we're going to want to add a new attribute like `data-autocomplete-url` set to some value, but for this value we need to generate the url.
-How do we generate the url from inside of service by using the `Router` service?
-So at the top of this class, at a second argument for `RouterInterface $router`
+We now have an endpoint that returns us all the users as JSON.
+And we have some autocomplete JavaScript that... ya know... autocompletes entries for us.
+I have a crazy idea: let's *combine* these two so that our autocomplete uses that Ajax endpoint!

+## Adding a data-autocomplete-url Attribute

+First: inside of the JavaScript, we need to know what the URL is to this endpoint.
+We *could* hardcode this - I wouldn't judge you for doing that - this is a no-judgment zone.
+But, there *is* a pretty cool, and clean solution.

+In `AdminUtilityController`, let's give our new route a name `admin_utility_users`.
+Now, idea time: when we render the field, what if we added a "data" attribute onto the input field that pointed to this URL?
+If we did that, it would be *super* easy to read that in JavaScript.

+Let's do it!
+In `UserSelectTextType`, let's add a new attribute, like `data-autocomplete-url` set to... hmm.
+We need to *generate* the URL to our new route.
+How do we generate a URL from inside of a service?
+Answer: by using the `router` service.
+Add a second argument to the constructor: `RouterInterface $router`.
-I'll hit enter to initialize that field to create that field and set it.
+I'll hit enter to add that property and set it.

-Remember all of these type events `RouterInterface`, we can get those by running
+Oh, and if you can't remember the type-hint to use, make sure you *do* remember that you can run:

 ```terminal
 php bin/console debug:autowiring
 ```

-.
-By the way, in the next version of Symfony Symfony four point two, this will actually look.
-This list will look a little bit different, but it still contains the same information, so if I really run that search for the word route without the e, Yep, we can see we have a couple options, but there's `RouterInterface` anyways.
-Now that we have this injected in down here, we can just say `$this->router->generate()`.
-Then we'll use that new `admin_utility_users` and point.
-So as soon as we do this, when we refresh,
+to see a full list of things you can type-hint.
+By the way, in Symfony 4.2, this output will look a little bit different, but contains the same info.
+If you search for the word "route" without the e... cool!
+We have a few different type-hints, but they all return the same service anyways.

-hey,

-we do have that new `data-autocomplete-url`.
-Awesome.
-Now on our JavaScript, we're going to read that, but actually to do that, I'm going to wrap us.
-I'm going to write this code a little bit different.
-I'm gonna search for these always items and do an `each()` function on them,

-and then I'm going to in debt.
-Well then I'm going to indented this inner loop and then close them down and then it's inside.
-I'll change this to `this` so it's effectively doing the same thing as before.
-Just looping over each of those elements and then inside it's calling initializing the autocomplete on each of those.
-The reason I'm doing this is that it allows me inside the loop to say `var autocompleteUrl = $(this).data()`, and then we can use that `autocomplete-url`.
-Fetch that off of there.
-Now we are dangerous in source.
-Clear this out.
-We're not going to make an Ajax request since I have j jquery available.
-Obviously use it to do it for you.
-We're out.
-We'll send it to the `autocompleteUrl` and that's it.
-Now when it's done that, `then()`
+Now that we've injected the router, down below, use `$this->router->generate()` and pass it the new route name: `admin_utility_users`.

+Let's check it out!
+When we refresh and look... perfect!
+We have a shiny new `data-autocomplete-url` attribute.

+## Making the AJAX Call

+Let's head to our JavaScript!
+I'm going to write this a little bit different - though it would work either way: I'll find all of the elements... well... there will be just one... and loop over them with `.each()`.
+Let's indent the inner code, then close the extra function.

+Now, we can change the selector to `this` and... yea!
+We're basically doing the same thing as before.
+Inside the loop, fetch the URL with `var autocompleteUrl = $(this).data()` to read that new attribute.

+Now we are dangerous!
+Clear out the `source` attribute.
+Since we're using jQuery already, let's use it to make the AJAX call: `$.ajax()` with a `url` option set `autocompleteUrl`.
+That's it!

+To handle the result, chain a `.then()` onto this promise and pass this a callback with a `data` option.
+Let's see: our job here is to execute the `cb` callback and pass it an array of the results.

-our callback will be passed and inside here we need to call the CB function and we need to pass it to the data that should be used in the auto complete.
-Now remembering the controller, I'm returning all the user information on a user's key, so I'm actually going to return `data.users` that will return that entire array of data.
+Remember: in the controller, I'm returning all the user information on a `users` key.
+Cool: so let's return `data.users`: that should return this entire array of data.
-So you can picture it here.
-It's going to return this array.
-Now, by default, the autocomplete plugin expects her to be a value key here.
-Obviously ours is called email.
-So to control that we can say `displayKey: 'email'`.
-I'm also going to add a deep `debounce: 500`, uh, he here, which will make sure that it only requests doesn't every half a second to our end point.
-Um, I think we're ready guys.
-Let's try this.
-Move back over.
-Let's refresh the page and that's cleared out space bar.
-Yes, we got it

-returning all of the users, but notice Jordy at the enterprise that work does not match space, but of course that's our fault because our endpoint right now always returns all of the users.
-There's nothing to actually filter those users yet by what's typed in that fortunately is really easy to add.
-Notice on this `source` function.
-We're past the `query`.
-That's whatever is typed into the box at that point so we can just add a little `+'?query='+query`.
-So now we're gonna.
-Have a question mark, we're = and then whatever it's a typed in Pastoria endpoint and an `AdminUtilityController`.
-We can use this at a second argument, the `Request` object from `HttpFoundation`, and then I'm going to call a new method on a year or two repository called `findAllMatching()`.
-I'm going to pass it that question mark.
-We're = the way you require your parameters and Symfony is `$request->query`.
-I know a little confusing and then `->get()` and then I put `'query'` here again because we're looking for a question mark.
-Query = alright, let's copy that method name and then we'll go to `src/Repository/UserRepository.php`
+But, remember, by default, the autocomplete library expects each result have a `value` key that it will use.
+Obviously, *our* key is called `email`.
+To change that behavior, add `displayKey: 'email'`.
+I'll also add `debounce: 500` - that will make sure we don't make a new AJAX requeset faster than once per second.

+Ok....
+I think we're ready!
+Let's try this!
+Move back to your browser, refresh the page and clear out the author field... "spac"... we got it!
+Though... it *still* returns *all* of the users - the `geordi` users should not be matching.

+## Filtering the Users

+That shouldn't be a surprise: right now our endpoint *always* returns *every* user.
+No worries - this is probably the easiest part.
+Go back to the JavaScript.
+Notice that the `source` function is passed a `query` argument: that's equal to whatever is typed into the box at that moment.
+Let's use that!
+Add a `'?query='+query` to the URL.

+Then, back in `AdminUtilityController`, let's read this!
+Add a second argument, the `Request` object from `HttpFoundation`.
+Then, let's call a new method on `UserRepository`, how about `findAllMatching()`.
+Pass this the `?query=` GET parameter value by calling `$request->query->get('query')`.

+Nice!
+Copy the new method name and then open `src/Repository/UserRepository.php`.
-and we'll add our new method here, so `public function findAllMatching()`, taken a `string $query` argument and I'm also going to take  `int $limit = 5` arguments and set that to five.
-By default, we actually don't want to return all of the matching users.
+Add the new `public function findAllMatching()` and give it a `string $query` argument.
+Let's also add an optional `int $limit = 5` argument because we probably shouldn't return 1000 users if 1000 users match the query.
+Advertise that this will return an array of `User` objects.
-That's probably not that helpful and the list could be huge.
-So let's just return five by default and this will return an array of user objects for the query.
-It's pretty simple. `return $this->createQueryBuilder('u')` will give it the alias then `->andWhere('u.email LIKE :query')` wildcard and we'll in that :query wildcard to be equal to it's a little weird `'%'.$query.'%'` and then percent.

-Then finally,

-we'll set `->setMaxResults()` to be our `$limit`

-and then `->getQuery()`,

-then `->getResults()` which will just execute that in return the `array`.
-That's it.
-Any luck, we should have it.
-You don't actually need to refresh anything because we only changed under.
-We do.
-We need to refresh that.
-Our JavaScript starts sending us that new query parameter, then tracking space

-and

-yes, perfect.
-Only five results.
-I know the debug two bars on the way here and you don't see any that shouldn't match.
-All right, next, let's do something that I can't remember what it is.
+Inside, it's pretty simple: `return $this->createQueryBuilder('u')`, then `->andWhere('u.email LIKE :query')`, and bind that with `->setParameter('query')` and, this is a little weird, `'%'.$query.'%'`.

+Finish with `->setMaxResults($limit)`, `->getQuery()` and `->getResults()`.

+Done!
+Unless I've *totally* mucked something up, I think we should have a working autocomplete setup!
+Refresh to get the new JavaScript type "spac" and... woohoo!
+Only 5 results!
+Let's get the web debut toolbar out of the way.
+I love it!

+Next: there's one other important method you can override in your custom form field type class to influence how it renders.